jzfrank/Memory-game/README.md

 4. Wait until sockpp is compiled (from now on you never have to touch sockpp again ;))
 5. Click `File > Open...` select the **/memory-game** folder
 6. Click `Build > Build all in 'Debug'`
-7. Wait until Lama-server, Lama-client and Lama-tests are compiled
+7. Wait until Memory-server, Memory-client and Memory-tests (to be implemented) are compiled

 ## 2. Run the Game
 1. Open a console in the project folder, navigate into "cmake-build-debug" `cd cmake-build-debug`